Farmborough Heights

 Farmborough Heights features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 82.8% of all households, including 42.1% couples with children, 29.9% couples without children, and 9.8% single parent families.
-Non-family households account for 17.2%, with lone person households at 15.9% and group households comprising 1.8%.
-The median household size is 2.8 people, larger than the Rest of NSW average of 2.6.
+Family households account for 82.8% of all households, including 42.1% couples with children, 29.9% couples without children, and 9.8% single parent families.
+Non-family households constitute the remaining 17.2%, with lone person households at 15.9% and group households comprising 1.8%.
+The median household size is 2.8 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households